 A lot of research went into buying the best travel camera our (limited) money could buy.
 We initially wanted the Sony α7R ii, which was the newer version at the time (you can now buy an even newer Sony α7R iii), but for our

 This is a good hack – wait until the travel camera you lusting after has a new model released.
 The older one will drop in price and will still be a good camera for travel blogging.
+That way, you can save some money on your travel blogging gear but still get decent tech.

 We chose a mirrorless camera instead of a DSLR because they are smaller and lighter, meaning they are the best travel cameras available if you’re tight on packing space.